davidhalter/depl/README.rst

 Additional Ideas
 ----------------

+- DNS configuration
+- Central logging
+- High Availability tools like HAProxy to make it easy not to go offline for a few seconds while deploying.
 - Could generate e.g. an ansible_ recipe with depl.
 Possible?
 - Write a "depl server" with different backends (e.g. amazon clouds) to automate the process of deploying and increasing servers.